 The Australia-New Zealand SKA Coordination Committee (ANZSCC) Science Advisory Committee (SAC) supports the delivery of Square Kilometre Array project.

 The Australia-New Zealand SKA Coordination Committee (ANZSCC) supports Australia’s involvement in the global Square Kilometre Array project.

-The Australian Space Agency Advisory Group is non-statutory, independent and skills-based.
-Meet our group members.
+The Australian Space Agency Advisory Board is non-statutory, independent and skills-based.
+Meet our board members.

 The COAG Industry and Skills Council focuses on major policy reforms that require Commonwealth-State collaboration

 The Emissions Reduction Assurance Committee assess compliance with the Offsets Integrity Standards to ensure the integrity of the Emissions Reduction Fund.

 The Fuel Standards Consultative Committee works with the Minister to ensure that Australia has a robust fuel standards framework.

 The Independent Scientific Committee on Wind Turbines monitors and considers the science on the potential impacts of sound from wind turbines.

 The Australian Government is a member of the Intergovernmental Panel on Climate Change.

 The Steering Committee oversees implementation of Australia’s National Blockchain Roadmap.